Soft tissue sarcomas and rare soft tissue tumours – Brief information

 Prognosis for children and adolescents with a soft tissue tumour depends on multiple factors.
 Most relevant are the type, localisation and size of the tumour, its spread, operability (resectability) and the patient’s age.

 Over the past four decades, prognosis for patients with soft tissue tumour has improved drastically due to standardised treatment based on therapy optimising trials.
-At the end of the 70s, still only 30 to 40 % of all children survived, while the 10-year survival rate is now a bit over 70 % due to continuous treatment optimisation.
+At the end of the 70s, still only 30 to 40 % of all children survived, while the 10-year survival rate is now around 70 % due to continuous treatment optimisation (see note below).

 In favourable constellations, long-term survival can be observed in over 80 % of patients, while the chance of long-term cure decreases for patients with large, inoperable tumours at diagnosis.
 Similar, even more unfavourable outcomes have been reported for patients presenting with lymph node involvement and/or spread into other body sites at the time of diagnosis.
 For example, for patients with a metastasised RMS-like soft tissue sarcoma, the 5-year-survival rate is currently 30 %.
 Various studies aim at improving the prognosis for these patients as well.

-Note: The above-mentioned numbers are statistical values.
+Important note: The above-mentioned numbers are statistical values.
 Therefore, they only provide information on the total cohort of patients with these types of tumour.
 They do not predict individual outcomes.
+It should also be noted that soft tissue tumours constitute a highly heterogeneous group of diseases, meaning that general figures, such as those mentioned above, are not particularly meaningful.
 Please ask the doctor, who is responsible for your child, for competent information on the individual prognosis

 References